lssol/sftm-csharp/README.md

 SFTM makes full use of the information contained in the nodes of the trees to match.
 In the case of HTML, it means tags, attributes and their values.

+If you want to understand SFTM, please read the [associated scientific paper](https://arxiv.org/abs/2004.12821).
+If you use it for academic purposes, please don't forget to cite us.

 ## Projects

 There are 4 projects: